jessetane/rpc-engine/readme.md

 b.send = a.onmessage
 a.send = b.onmessage

-// not all transports require serialization, but if yours does, go nuts: var msgpack = require('msgpack-lite') a.serialize = JSON.stringify
-a.deserialize = msgpack.decode
+// not all transports require manual serialization (e.g. structured clone in the browser), but if yours does, go nuts: var msgpack = require('msgpack-lite') a.serialize = JSON.stringify a.deserialize = msgpack.decode